 The Liechtenstein Gorge is worth a visit both in good and bad weather.
 On hot days the gorge offers perfect cooling and in rainy weather even more water squeezes through the gorge (please make sure you wear suitable clothing, rain protection, sturdy shoes).

 Extreme weather conditions, such as high water, heavy thunderstorms, snowfall or storms, can lead to a temporary closure of the gorge.

 Pre-booking is not necessary for groups, but a short note about intended group visits helps with the organisation.
 Payment cash or with card.

 The Liechtenstein Gorge is included once in the SalzburgerLand Card.

 Via the A 10 - Tauern motorway, exit Knoten Pongau, then on the B 311 - Pinzgau main road, via Bischofshofen approx. 6 kilometres to St. Johann, exit "Knoten SÜD".
 Follow the "Grossarler Landesstrasse" in the direction of Alpendorf and Grossarl, after approx. 700 m turn left and then immediately take the next turn to the right.
 Now you're on the Liechtenstein Gorge road, which you then ollow for approx. 3 km until you arrive at the Liechtenstein Gorge car parks.

 Sufficient parking and bus parking spaces are available!

 Arriving by public transport

 From the railway station or town centre of St. Johann, the free Citybus will take you to the Plankenau district.
 From the last bus stop, it is a 45-minute walk to the entrance of the Liechtensteinklamm Gorge.
-A romantic horse-drawn sleigh ride is a wonderful and varied alternative to discover the picturesque landscape of St. Johann in Salzburg.

 Pre-booking for a visit to the Liechtenstein Gorge is NOT required.